MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 # Driver Package Isolation

-Driver package isolation describes a set of best practices that make drivers more resilient to external changes, easier to update, and more straightforward to install.
+Driver package isolation is a requirement for Windows Drivers that makes drivers more resilient to external changes, easier to update, and more straightforward to install.

+> [!NOTE]
+> While Driver Package Isolation is required for Windows Drivers, Windows Desktop Drivers will still benefit from being isolated.
+Isolated drivers on Windows 10 Desktop will benefit from improved resiliency and updateability.

-The following table shows legacy driver practices that are no longer recommended in the left column along with the recommended best practice in the right column.
+The following table shows legacy driver practices that are no longer allowed for Windows Drivers in the left column along with the required behavior for Windows Drivers in the right column.

 |Non-isolated Driver|Isolated Driver|
 |-|-|